NORCO GAME RESOURCES

 • PERSONA 5 (P-Studio/Atlas, 2015) - The Superduck app evolved out of a conversation regarding Persona 5’s “metaverse navigator” and the concept of malevolent apps in general.

-• End Millennium (2015) - a Geography of Robots Twine experiment that was conceived as a series of vignettes about strange encounters on Craigslist.
+• END MILLENNIUM (2015) - a Geography of Robots Twine experiment that was conceived as a series of vignettes about strange encounters on Craigslist.
 It was never finished, but some of the ideas got transferred over to NORCO.
 A demo of the first vignette is still up on Itch.io.

 Christianity & Gnosticism